Exploring Europe by Car

 Sadly, summer in the UK seems to be prematurely expiring, so what better way to prolong the light days of sunshine than to hop across the pond and visit our friends on the Continent?
 Whether you’ll be enjoying sangria and tapas along the beautiful coastlines of Spain, embracing the history and immense architecture of the Colosseum in Rome, or swimming leisurely in the cool turquoise waters of Croatia, you can be sure to escape the gloomy grey clouds that threaten summer here in the UK.

-If you’re considering hiring a car whilst away or even taking your own, there are a few things you need to consider before you go to ensure that your trip isn’t tainted.
+If you’re considering renting a car, there are a few things you need to consider before you go to ensure that your trip isn’t tainted.
 Luckily, we’ve put together a guide that should keep you safely behind the wheel if you decide to drive in Europe – so that’s one less thing for you to worry about.

 If you’re driving in Europe you could be asked at any time to produce documents, so its better to be prepared for every eventuality.
 You are responsible for ensuring that you have all the personal documentation needed to comply with the requirements of immigration, customs, health and other relevant regulations.
 So make sure you go through our checklist so that you don’t forget anything…

 - Motor Insurance Certificate

 - First Aid Kit

 Its also important to double check if the country you’re planning on driving in has any specific laws.
 For example, in France you are required to carry a self-check breathalyser in your car at all times.

 - Phones – Most European countries now specify that you can only use your mobile in the car with a hands free device.